debrouwere/django-locking/docs/index.rst

 Installation
 ------------

-1. Downloading and installing the app and its dependencies (django-staticfiles, simplejson)
+1. Downloading and installing the app and its dependencies (automatically using easy_install / pip)
 2. adding the app to settings.py, and optionally specifying a LOCK_TIMEOUT
 3. configure ``django-staticfiles file serving`` for development (see the documentation here__)
 4. Adding locking to your models, updating the database models